SF2930 Regression Analysis - Course log and updates

 We continue discussion of the test procedures in the multiple linear regression.
 We start by repetition of the global test on the model adequacy and turn to the test procedures for individual regression coefficients, testing a subset of coefficient and test in the general linear hypothesis, see sections 3.3.1-3.3.4.
 It is important to understand why the partial F-test, presented in the section 3.3.2, measures the contribution of the subset of regressors into the model given that the the other regressors are included in the model.
 Check Appendix C.3.3-C.3.4 for details and go through example 3.5 where the partial F-test is illustrated.
 Go through the examples 3.6 and 3.7 of section 3.3.4 which demonstrate the unified approach for testing linear hypothesis about regression coefficients.

-We further shortly discuss the confidence intervals for the coefficients and the mean response.
+We further discuss the confidence intervals for the coefficients and the mean response.
 Read yourself sections 3.4.1-3.5.
 It is important to understand the difference between one-at-a-time confidence interval (marginal inference) for a single regression coefficient, and a simultaneous (or joint) confidence set for the whole vector of coefficients.
-Go through example 3.11, think about advantages and disadvantages of the two methods: the joint confidence set given by (3.50) (confidence ellipse) and the Bonferroni method.
-I will discuss the Bonferroni-type methods during the next lecture.
+Go through example 3.11, think about advantages and disadvantages of the two methods which have been presented: the joint confidence set given by (3.50) (confidence ellipse, see Fig. 3.8) and the Bonferroni-type correction strategy.

 Standardization (centering and scaling) of the regression coefficients is presented in section 3.9.
 Check yourself the two approaches for standardization and the interpretation of the standardized regression coefficients.
 One application of the standardization step is presented further in section 3.10 where the problem of multicollinearity is presented.
 Check why and how the standardization is applied here, we will discuss the problem of multicollinearity in detail during lectures 8 and 9.